AxisCommunications/signed-video-framework/feature-description.md

 By definition the `document` includes everything from the NALU header to the signature tag, hence the entire frame is secured.

 ### Signing in a secure hardware
 When signing in hardware the signing itself may take some time and to avoid piling up frames *Signed Video Framework* supports the SEI frames being added at a later stage, but no later than at the next signing request.
+Using the example above, a signed video segment could look like `IPSPPPIPPPPSIPPPSP` where the `S`s show up delayed compared to the ideal case `SIPPPPSIPPPPSIPPPP`.